bsgriggs/mendix-tree-select/README.md

 ## Usage
 ### Domain Model
-The following domain model is an just an example.
-However, your module must include an attribute that uniquely defines an object.
+Your module must include an attribute that uniquely defines an object.
 For me, this is the ItemNo AutoNumber.
 ![Domain](https://github.com/bsgriggs/mendix-tree-select/blob/media/Domain.png)
-*Notes:*
+*Note:*
 - The "Item" entity will be displayed in the dropdown
-- The "ItemSelection" entity is the entity that holds the association that is set when option(s) are selected.
+- The "ItemSelection" entity is the owner of the association that is set when option(s) are selected
-- If you are using Input Type "JSON", you will need 2 non-persistent entities to store the state of the widget and manage the selected objects.
+- If you are using Input Type "JSON", you will need 2 non-persistent entities to store the state of the widget and manage the selected objects

 ### General Settings
 ![Customization](https://github.com/bsgriggs/mendix-tree-select/blob/media/Customization.png)
 ![Selectable Objects Common](https://github.com/bsgriggs/mendix-tree-select/blob/media/SelectableObjects_Common.png)
 **Input Type** - How the widget expects to receive the selectable objects and how the widget sets the selected value.
 Detailed setup for both types below.
 **Selection Type**
 <table>
  <tr>
   <td>All</td>